SouravPaulSumit/Team_anomaly/mySEProject/AnomalyDetectionSample/README.md

 Normally, the values stay within the range of 45 to 55.
 For testing, we consider anything outside this range to be an anomaly.
 We have uploaded the graphs of our data in this repository for reference.

 1. Graph for numerical sequence data from training folder (without anomalies) can be found [here](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/output/training_data_for_supervised_learn_plot.jpg).
-2. Graph for numerical sequence data (with few elements removed in the front) from testing folder (with anomalies) can be found [here](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/output/testing_data_for_supervised_learn_plot.jpg).
-3. Graph of combined numerical sequence data from training folder (without anomalies) and predicting folder (with anomalies) can be found [here](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/output/combined_data_for_unsup_learn_data_plot.jpg).
+2. Graph of combined numerical sequence data from training folder (without anomalies) and predicting folder (with anomalies) can be found [here](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/output/combined_data_for_unsup_learn_data_plot.jpg).

-Data used in points 1 and 2 will be used for our supervised approach.
-Data from 3 will be used in our unsupervised approach.

 ### Encoding: